jessicacliong/JessicaLiong_T1A3/README.md

 bash run_application.sh
 ```

-This will automatically run the bash script below and will also automate the following actions:
+This will automatically run the bash script contained in the folder and will also automate the following actions:

 - Ensure you have python version 3 installed on your system and prompts a warning message if not available
 - Create a virtual environment using the standard name .venv.